-To help engineers better understand the applications, pros, and cons of additive manufacturing, we compiled an explanation of how additive manufacturing works, from start to finish.
+To help you better understand the applications, pros, and cons of additive manufacturing, we compiled an explanation of how additive manufacturing works, from start to finish.

 What is Metal Additive Manufacturing?

-Metal additive manufacturing (also known as metal AM) is a type of industrial 3D printing that produces three-dimensional parts, layer by layer, from powdered metal.
-The difference between 3D printing of the past and today’s additive manufacturing is that the latter goes beyond providing prototypes -- the process results in strong, 3D parts for a variety of industries and applications.
+Metal additive manufacturing (also known as metal AM) is a type of industrial 3D printing that produces three-dimensional parts, layer-by-layer, from powdered metal.
+The difference between 3D printing of the past and today’s additive manufacturing is that the latter goes beyond prototyping -- the process results in strong, 3D parts for a wide variety of industries and applications.